bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "A cross in the top-right corner means they are dead" he said calmly, sending an intense shimmer down Adrex' spine, before he continued:
 "And half of that - one line - means I have captured them."

-He had reached the opposite site of his desk, as the lord's gun again pointed towards Adrex.
+He had reached the opposite side of his desk, as the lord's gun again pointed towards Adrex.
-"I read your contract, and the notes you made about encrypting it, but when I tell you that it will still not get you out of it, I might as well tell you what you will do when you find out."
+"I read your contract, and the notes you made about cheating them, but when I tell you that it will still not get you out of it, I might as well tell you what you will do when you find out."
 His voice had become cold and grim yet again.

 Adrex was fighting back an urge to unleash whatever venomous gas he could, but now it would also cost the life of Yurgunn.